nih-cfde/training-and-engagement/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md

 ### Internal release deadline

-Internal Release Deadline: five business/working days prior to release date
+Internal Release Deadline: five business/working days prior to release date This phase will involve finalizing release-notes for the website.
+A draft of the release notes will be auto generated based on PR merges into `dev`.
+The edited draft will be release both on the training GitHub repo as well as in a new tab on the website with links in the landing page.

    - All PRs tagged for the upcoming release start preparation for successful merge into `dev` and successfully rendered.
    - The original PR author should ensure all review comments (if any) are addressed prior to merge.
    - All new tutorials should follow the style guide for formatting and tutorial arrangement.
    - If changes requested from a reviewer on a PR cannot be completed by the internal release deadline, the PR author should relabel with the next release date.
+   - Connect intra tutorials that were merged into `dev` if applicable
+   - Release notes are modified and merged.

 ### Final merge

-This phase will involve merging `dev` into `stable` along with finalizing release-notes for the website.
-A draft of the release notes will be auto generated based on PR merges into `dev`.
-The edited draft will be release both on the training GitHub repo as well as in a new tab on the website with links in the landing page.
+This phase will involve merging `dev` into `stable`.
 Allotted timeline would be 5 business/working days until release date.
 Merging from `dev` to `stable` requires group approval.
-For this phase, one
-PR will be opened for merge into `stable` and all the
+For this phase, one PR will be opened for merge into `stable` and the approval for merge will be based on the rendered website with the following checklist:

-   -  Connect intra tutorials that were merged into `dev` if applicable
    -  If new features were merged check for functionality across entire site
    -  Check the format and rendering of release-notes on website
    -  Check for tutorial rendering on multiple browsers, modes (normal, incognito) and devices (phone, tablet, laptop)